Are you a frustrated homeschool mom?

-If I am constantly frustrated, I am not going to enjoy homeschooling my kids, or being with them.
+If I am constantly a frustrated homeschool mom, I am not going to enjoy homeschooling my kids, or being with them.

 Therefore, when I find myself feeling this way, I try to identify the cause.
 Once I know what is causing it, I am able to work on a solution that will take away that frustration.

 Here are 6 Reasons You Are Frustrated as a Homeschool Mom

 1. Lack of Parental Control

 If your children haven’t learned to obey you and are out of control, you will be constantly frustrated.
 Trying to teach them anything academically will be very stressful.

 Every day you will fight the battle of their will.

 Your children need to learn to listen and obey the first time they are told, without question.
 If you need to, take a short break from the academics and work on obedience.